dbrun3/snake-go/README.md

 In practice, never copy/paste commands from github into the terminal😭 But here are some commands that hopefully make installing the lastest version of the game an easier process.
-I've only verified the mac one works right now, post an issue if you have any problems with the other platforms.

 After installing, run in the terminal with `snake-go`